Besufekad-HAZ/Budget-app/README.md

 ### Key Features <a name="key-features"></a>

-- Create and manage blog posts
+- Register and log in, so that the data is private to them.
-- See previously posted blogs
+- Introduce new transactions associated with a category.
-- Like or comment on a blog post
+- See the money spent on each category.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>